 All Strategic and Group risks are assessed via the Risk Management system on a quarterly basis.
 Risk owners must provide an inherent and residual risk rating along with a supporting rationale.
-Key Risk Indicators are also assessed quarterly and all tolerances that have been exceeded or where the tolerance threshold is approaching, are reported to the Board.
+Key Risk Indicators are also assessed quarterly and all tolerances that have been exceeded or where the tolerance threshold is approaching, are reported to the Management Risk Committee and the Supervisory Board.